Dan Bigley

 Dan Playing Guitar

-Dan Bigley grew up in Ohio, California, and Malaysia, where he took up with an acrobatic hip-hop dance troupe and got a black belt in Taekwondo at 14.
-While earning a degree in natural history and a minor in environmental education at Arizona’s Prescott College, he spent several months a year living out of a backpack.
-Dan has ways felt the most at home in wild, quiet places.
-He loved sharing the magic of the natural world with the kids he guided on wilderness trips throughout his college years and beyond.
-He dreamed of starting his own outdoor school someday.
+I grew up in California, Ohio, and Malaysia, where I learned to dodge flying snakes and other fanged hazards, and got a black belt in Taekwondo at 15.
+While earning a degree in natural history and a minor in environmental education at Arizona‚’s Prescott College, I spent several months a year living out of a backpack.
+I’ve always felt the most at home in wild, quiet places, and loved sharing the magic of the natural world with the kids I guided on wilderness trips throughout my college years and beyond.
+I dreamed of starting my own outdoor school someday.

-Losing his eyes meant giving up much of what he loved.
-Upon rethinking his future, he decided to go for a master’s degree in social work.
-As a newly blind graduate student, he felt at times like he was climbing El Capitan in flip-flops.
-He not only got through it, including Statistics, which couldn’t be more visual, he graduated with a 4.0 grade point average.
-He was hired a week later as a clinician for Denali Family Services, a nonprofit counseling center in Anchorage for emotionally disturbed children and their families.
-A year later, he was promoted to director of foster care for DFS, the largest therapeutic foster-care provider in the state.
+Upon rethinking my future, I decided to go for a master’s degree in social work, with the hope that the way I’ve dealt with my tragedy could help others navigate through tragedies of their own.
+As a newly blind graduate student, I felt at times like I was climbing El Capitan in flip-flops.
+I not only got through it, including Statistics, which couldn’t be more visual, I graduated with a 4.0 grade point average.
+I started work a week later as a clinician for Denali Family Services, a nonprofit counseling center in Anchorage for emotionally disturbed children and their families.
+A year later, I was promoted to director of therapeutic foster care for DFS, the largest therapeutic foster-care provider in the state.

 Dan Fishing

-In 2008, the Governor’s Committee on Employment and Rehabilitation for People With Disabilities presented Dan with its Alaskan of the Year Award.
-Prescott College honored him with a Distinguished Alumni Award that same year, and in 2010, a Desert Star Award, which recognizes alumni carrying forward the Prescott mission.
+I’ve received some kudos along the way.
+In 2008, the Governor’s Committee on Employment and Rehabilitation for People With Disabilities presented me with its Alaskan of the Year Award.
+Prescott College gave me a Distinguished Alumni Award that same year, and in 2010, a Desert Star Award, which recognizes alumni carrying forward the Prescott mission.
+Most recently, I received a Distinguished Alumni Award from the University of Alaska.